lesliePhD/open_funders_canada/CONTRIBUTING.md

 What other funders would you like to see?
 What fields do you (or would you) find useful to be able to search by?

 If you are a __techie__ and know how to scrape data from websites, I need to learn how to do this.
 Extra bonus points if you are able to teach me to do it myself.
+I have [posted some guidance](https://github.com/lesliePhD/open_funders_canada/issues/4) on what kind of websites to scrape and what fields to scrape.
+If you have more questions, you can contact me there.

 I would also take some assistance from __UX research and UX design__ folks who want to help me improve how people use the tool.